EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 ### Signs of Intelligence with consciousness

 Some argue that consciousness and intelligence are related and that we would even have [a gradient of consciousness as we advance in the complexity and intelligence of organisms](http://writing.rochester.edu/celebrating/2017/NAShonorable.pdf).

+Penrose states that not only consciousness and intelligence are related but that [intelligence is an exclusive trait of conscious beings.](https://www.youtube.com/watch?v=e9484gNpFF8).

 They give the label "conscious" to higher animals such as dolphins, orangutans, crows and other organisms that show traits of intelligence.

 While others go further by saying that a system becomes more conscious the more intelligent it becomes, perhaps we could consider the example of [Blake Lemoine, who claimed that Google's artificial intelligence model had become conscious](https://www.bbc.com/mundo/noticias-61787944), or Giulio Tononi's integrated information theory, which proposes that consciousness is generated when a system is able to incorporate information and unify it, and that this level of consciousness (called Φ) can be calculated for any system.